This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 No traffic lights or congestion here.
-Just nature tracks, fresh air and beautiful beaches.
+Just nature tracks, fresh air, and pristine beaches.

-A pretty stop on the north eastern tip of the island is Honeymoon Bay.
-If you go for a swim here, beware as it can get quite rippy so stay in close to shore.
+A pretty stop on the northeastern tip of the island is Honeymoon Bay.
+If you go for a swim here, beware as it can get quite rippy so stay close to shore.
 We just sat and admired the view.

 Around the headland from Honeymoon Bay is North Point and a rock pool area called Champagne Rocks.
 If you’ve been to Fraser, this is a mini-version of its Champagne Pools.

 A band of volcanic rock and sandstone forms a break wall from the surf and on the beach side of this rock there’s a crystal clear water pool with waves that cascade over.

 The surf wasn’t doing its thing for us whilst we were there, but looks like a great spot to relax in as the water foams and bubbles around you.